josephinehall/site/content/docs/dry-rb/dry-auto_inject/v1.1/injection-strategies.md

 title: Injection strategies
 ---

-dry-auto*inject supports three \_injection strategies*, allowing you to design and integrate with different kinds of classes.
+dry-auto_inject supports three injection strategies, allowing you to design and integrate with different kinds of classes.

-These strategies all provide _constructor dependency injection_: dependencies are passed when creating your objects.
+These strategies all provide constructor dependency injection: dependencies are passed when creating your objects.
 The strategies differ in how they expect dependencies to be passed to the initializer.

 ## Choosing a strategy